16 Things to do in Bath England for 2 days

 Entry to the abbey is free but donations are appreciated.
 Tower tours take place from the abbey, which details the history of the building.
 You’ll get a behind-the-scenes look at the workings of the abbey and be able to ascend to the top of the tower to get a great view of the city.
 They cost £6.

-Possibly the most famous Roman centre in the country and one of the cool things to do in Bath is to visit the attraction that gave Bath its name, the Roman Baths are a must-visit while in the city.
+Exploring the famous Roman Bath in possibly the most famous Roman centre in the country and one of the cool things to do in Bath is to visit the attraction that gave Bath its name, the natural hot springs mineral-rich waters of the ancient Roman Baths are a must-visit while in the city.
 The baths and attached museum detail the fascinating history of these early settlers, describing how they lived, worked and socialised.

 The baths themselves have been restored to mimic what they would have been like in the Roman days, and a lot of research has been undertaken into how these early-day spas actually worked.